anish123345/BasicAuthExample/README.md

 1. Spring Security with form based authentication
 2. Spring Security with basic authentication
 3. Spring Security with in Memory authentication(WHERE WE HAVE TWO USERS DEFINED IN JAVA CLASS InMemoryUserCreationWithRolesConfig)
+4. Spring Security with in memory authentication(WHERE WE HAVE TWO USERS DEFINED IN PROPERTIES FILE H2 DATABASE)
+5. Spring Security with method level authorization using @PreAuthorize annotation
+6. Spring Security with stateless session management
+7. Spring Security with Password encryption using BCryptPasswordEncoder

 # Findings
 1. If java class and .properties file both are present with some initialization values, then the values in the java class will override the values in the properties file.
+2. If you want to create initial database tables for spring security, use schema.sql file.
+This file has been taken from users.dll from spring security github poject.